 Procedural Steps.
 The procedure for handling grievances is as set forth below.

-Step 1 - Oral Notice to Administrator.
-The grievant shall initiate the grievance by presenting it to his or her administrator or immediate supervisor within seven (7) days from the date that the grievant knew or should have known of the incident giving rise to the grievance.
+Step 1 - Oral Notice to Campus Administrator/Immediate Supervisor.
+The grievant shall initiate the grievance by presenting it to the NCECBVI Campus Administrator or his or her immediate supervisor within seven (7) days from the date that the grievant knew or should have known of the incident giving rise to the grievance.

 Step 2 - Written Grievance to the Administrator.
-If the grievance is not resolved to the satisfaction of the grievant within five (5) days of the meeting with the administrator, the grievant representative may present the grievance in writing to the principal.
+If the grievance is not resolved to the satisfaction of the grievant within five (5) days of the meeting with the NCECBVI Campus Administrator or immediate supervisor, the grievant representative may present the grievance in writing to the ESU Administrator.

-The administrator shall schedule a meeting within three (3) days of receipt of the written grievance to discuss the elements of the grievance.
-The administrator shall submit his or her determination in writing to the grievant within five (5) days of the meeting.
+The ESU Administrator shall schedule a meeting within three (3) days of receipt of the written grievance to discuss the elements of the grievance.
+The ESU Administrator shall submit his or her determination in writing to the grievant within five (5) days of the meeting.

 Step 3 - Appeal to the ESU Board.
-If the determination of the administrator is not satisfactory to the grievant, the grievant may appeal it to the board within five (5) days of receipt of the administrator's decision.
+If the determination of the ESU Administrator is not satisfactory to the grievant, the grievant may appeal it to the board within five (5) days of receipt of the ESU Administrator's decision.
 The board shall hear the grievance within thirty (30) days in open or closed session in accordance with the law.
 The board shall notify the grievant of its decision within five (5) days of hearing the grievance.